Saigonen/cdk-secure-string-parameter/README.md

 aws kms encrypt --key-id <alias-name> --plaintext fileb://<(printf <your secret>) --query CiphertextBlob --output text
 ```

-With this cdk custom construct you can then create ssm SecureString parameters from these encrypted strings.
+With this cdk custom construct you can then create ssm SecureString parameters from the encrypted strings.
 The encrypted values are first decrypted inside a custom construct lambda and the decrypted value is used as input to the ssm parameter.
 This way the plaintext value is never visible to those who don't have access to ssm.